commixon/bucky/README.rst

     collectd_security_level = 0
     collectd_auth_file = None

+    # collectd_dpi_filter_sample should be either None (disabled) or a
+    # callable that accepts (ip_addr, port, uname, host, name, value, tstamp)
+    # as arguments and returns True to forward the sample, False otherwise.
+    # Argument uname is the username for signing or encryption, if used, else
+    # it is None.
+The callable is called once for every sample parsed by
+    # collectd.
+    collectd_dpi_filter_sample = None

+    # collectd_dpi_report_packet should be either None (disabled) or a
+    # callable that accepts (ip_addr, port, data, exc) as arguments.
+The
+    # callable is called for every packet received by collectd. exc is the
+    # raised exception in case of an error in the handling of the packet (will
+    # be an instance of either ProtocolError or AuthError) or None if no error
+    # occured.
+    collectd_dpi_report_packet = None

     # Basic statsd configuration
     statsd_ip = "127.0.0.1"
     statsd_port = 8125
     statsd_enabled = True

     # How often stats should be flushed to Graphite.
     statsd_flush_time = 10.0